 Building Capacity and Partnerships for Health Equity Research

-The program is advancing health equity research and applying a health equity lens to all research through policy reviews, consultation, grant making, seminars, trainings and career development support for students and researchers who are from diverse backgrounds or who focus on health equity research.
+We are advancing health equity research by applying a health equity focus to consultations, grant making, educational seminars and career development for trainees and researchers from diverse backgrounds and/or who focus on health equity research.
 The below programs would not be possible without the guidance of the Health Equity Research Community Advisory Council.

 Health Equity Consultation